global-asp/lida-alt-text/en/0021_a-man-looking-in-a-mirror.md

 A man looking in a mirror.

 ##
-A man walking to the shopping mall.
+A man walking to a shopping mall.

 ##
 A man in a shopping mall looking confused.